My Wish List

 Learn About Partnership

 In a matter of moments a natural disaster can devastate a family, community, even an entire nation.
 People are left to mourn the loss of loved ones, pick up the pieces of their lives and struggle to make ends meet.
 When those disasters strike, we are committed to be there as soon as possible to provide immediate relief where we can.
-So far, we’ve been able to donate more than $11.4 million to disaster relief efforts worldwide.
+So far, we’ve been able to donate more than $14 million to disaster relief efforts worldwide, in more than 100 disasters since 2004.

 Working with local relief organizations enables us to provide immediate and tangible relief to those affected by earthquakes, tornadoes, hurricanes, fires, floods and more.
 As opportunities arise, we are also able to provide long-term relief like the rebuilding of homes in Louisiana, Missouri and Haiti.